srivalli0202/Movie_watchlist_CLI/README.md

 This is Ruby based command-line application.

 ## Features
-- Add movies to your watchlist
+- > 1, then Enter title: Add movies
-- Mark movies as watched
+- > 2, then Mark movies as watched
+- > 3, then Enter Add ratings(1-5)
-- Add ratings and reviews
+- > 4, and then Enter Add reviews
 - View all movies with status and details
+- 5, then Exit

 ## Operation
 Run ruby app.rb in the terminal